-The Houston Cougars have had one of the most prolific passing offenses over the past two seasons, and 2023 NFL Draft QB prospect Clayton Tune was the engine of the attack.
-Let’s take a closer look at Tune’s scouting report, and determine when he might hear his name called this coming April.
+The Houston Cougars had one of the most prolific passing offenses in college football through the 2022 season, and 2023 NFL Draft QB prospect Clayton Tune was the engine of the attack.
+Now that Tune has been drafted by the Arizona Cardinals, let’s take a closer look at his scouting report and how he might project at the NFL level.

 Clayton Tune NFL Draft Profile